driskell/log-courier/docs/log-carver/Configuration.md

 Faster endpoints will receive more events than slower endpoints.
 The strategy for load balancing is dynamic based on the acknowledgement latency of the available endpoints.

+### `metadata servers`

+Array of Strings.
+Optional.
+Default: []
+Available when `transport` is one of: `doris`, `doris-https`

+List of Doris Frontend (FE) servers to connect to for table schema management operations (creating tables, adding columns, managing partitions).
+These servers must be Doris FE nodes, not Backend (BE) nodes.
+They should point to the port used for SQL connections, usually 9030.
+Accepted formats for each server entry are:

+- `ipaddress:port`
+- `hostname:port` (A DNS lookup is performed)
+- `@hostname` (A SRV DNS lookup is performed, with further DNS lookups if required)

+When not specified or empty, the `servers` list is used for both metadata operations and data loading.
+Specifying dedicated metadata servers is useful when you want to separate metadata operations from data loading, or when using Doris FE nodes that differ from the BE nodes used for stream loads.

 ### `min tls version`